jasperol/MLinPractice/Documentation.md

 Which classifier(s) did you use?
 Which hyperparameter(s) (with their respective candidate values) did you look at?
 What were your reasons for this?

-- We continued using the already implemented K-nearest neighbour classifier, majority classifier, and label frequency classifier
+- We continued using the already implemented K-nearest neighbour classifier, (and as mentioned above, the baseline metrics: majority classifier and label frequency classifier).
+After analysing the evaluation metrics from k = 1:10, we found that a k of as low as 2 produced the best results and so set that as our candidate value.
-- As well as implemented a random forest classifier with a specified number of trees set to 100 as this was found to produce signifiantly accurate results before levelling out and not improving the classification by enough to necessate the computation required.
+- As well as we implemented a random forest classifier with a specified number of trees set to 50 as this was found to produce results evaluation metric scores that leveled out and did not improve the classification by enough to necessate the computation required.
-- Other ideas: Naive Bayes or SVM
+- We also implemented the Naive Bayes classifier, but found this had worse metrics than the KNN and random forest classifiers, so we opted to use the others instead.

 ### Results